 Special Educational Needs and Disability

-Miss Lucy Sheen, the teacher of Flamingo class, is the new SEND co-ordinator for our school.
+Miss Lucy Sheen, the teacher of Flamingo class, is the SEND co-ordinator for our school.
 She is supported by the other SENDCOs in our Multi Academy Trust.
-She is undertaking the Government's SEN qualification and has experience of working with pupils with SEND and EAL.
+She is qualified in the Government's SEN qualification and has experience of working with pupils with SEND and EAL.
 She also attends regular MAT and Local Authority update meetings in order to help our schools deliver the best SEND provision for our children who need extra support.

 Miss Sheen attends meetings with pupils on a high level of SEN support e.g. those who have need of external agencies such as the Educational Psychologist or Speech and Language support.
 She will lead staff in creating One Page Profiles (OPP) which summarise key information about the child and their targets.
 She can also attend meetings with professionals for parents and with parents e.g. the paediatrician in order to support families and gain the best outcomes for pupils.